Erik84750/Nextion_DCC-EX_enclosure/README.md

 6. Hardware modifications on the module for version B:

   a. see picture below.
-Remove the 1-pole ON/OFF/ON switch and replace by enclosure mounted single pole double throw switch (BEWARE: all 3 solderpoints need to be connected to the switch)
+Remove the 1-pole ON/OFF/ON switch and replace by enclosure mounted single pole double throw switch (BEWARE: only the left and center solderpads need to be connected to the switch)

   b. modify the pcb per picture: 1. remove switch and 2. remove both SMD LED's and wire 2x 3mm LED's for casing mounting; common positive to both LED's anode, each LED "-" solderpoint to the appropriate LED cathode